anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 ---
 img: /uploads/20190210_071019.jpg
 permalink: /teacher-training/
-title: Basic and Advanced Therapeutic Yoga Training
+title: Educative and Therapeutic Yoga Training
-subtitle: "Integrated evolutionary training "
+subtitle: "Integrated training to enhance physical and mental health "
 ---
-**Evolutionary Yoga 200 hour Training for all Educators:** in 2021 my training will be geared to all those who are educating our next generation: teachers, parents, charity workers, environmentalists, home schoolers; social workers, occupational therapists, medical professionals, mental health therapists and others.
+**Educative and Therapeutic Yoga Training:** in 2022 my training will be geared to all those who are educating our next generation: teachers, parents, charity workers, environmentalists, home schoolers; social workers, occupational therapists, medical professionals, mental health therapists and others.

 You may not necessarily aspire to run your own studio or make an exclusive living out of teaching Yoga classes.
 Your motivation may be more to guide and inspire; to gently and mindfully help shift values, cultural and social expectation; to promote physical and mental well-being for all as well as a deeper understanding of our human condition + the heritage and future of the planet we share.